Ukraine Invasion Threatens Supply Chain Recovery

 “We have recommended to our employees to stay at home and follow the latest official guidance from the government and local authorities,” Nestlé announced in a press release.
 “At this time, all our colleagues are safe, and we remain in constant contact with them and are doing everything we can to prioritize their safety, adapting our plans in line with the changing environment.
 We remain committed to continuing to serve the local people and have contingency plans in place to ensure we can restart the supply of our products as soon as safe conditions allow.”

-TraceGains remains committed to our customers and suppliers worldwide in our collective mission to drive a more adaptable and diverse food supply ecosystem.
-Alongside our global network of manufacturers and suppliers – more than two dozen of which operate in the region – we join in the hope for a speedy and peaceful resolution to the Ukraine crisis.
+TraceGains remains committed to our customers and suppliers worldwide as we work toward a more flexible and diverse food supply ecosystem.
+With the two dozen partners that operate in the region, we join in the hope for a peaceful resolution.